styxlab/kubernetes-mongodb-shard/README.md

 Replication is achived by the built in mongodb feature rather than kubernetes itself.
-However, as kubernetes knows about the desired state of your shard, it will try to restore all services automatically should one node goes down.
+However, as kubernetes knows about the desired state of your shard, it will try to restore all services automatically should one node go down.

 ##Usage
 ```